 5. Trait Theories

-As the name suggests, leaders inherit certain qualities and traits that make them stand out from the crowd.
-These qualities propel them to leadership status.
+As the name suggests, leaders inherit certain leadership qualities and traits that make them stand out from the crowd.
+These leadership abilities propel them to leadership status.
 The trait theory focuses on these personality traits.
 For instance, commitment, integrity and confidence are characteristics that are usually associated with a great leader.

 By linking certain qualities with leadership, you are literally limiting its scope.
 What about people who possess these qualities but are not leaders.
 On the other hand, there are many examples of leaders who don’t possess these qualities but still lead the team well.
 Ronald Reagan summed it up brilliantly when he said, “The greatest leader is not one who does greatest things.
 He is the one that gets the people to do greatest things.”